TPF is currently outdated and being reworked!

 The Phoenix Flavour for Skyrim SE is a visuals and gameplay-focused modding guide, featuring around 700 mods carefully selected and patched for a coherent and stable experience.
 Originally released in 2017, it has gone through many iterations and

-continues to be updated and expanded frequently is currently on an indefinite hiatus.
+continues to be updated and expanded frequently is currently being reworked for release 5.0.

 Overall, the guide is highly accessible for modding beginners with its countless additional notes, explanations, and screenshots.
 The less experience you have with modding Skyrim, the more important it is that you read everything carefully.
 The guide was written with the assumption that most readers have little to no previous knowledge about modding and supplies the basics before going more in-depth.